ZhengchenYuan/lam4ser-project/README.md

 ### `data/`

 `dataset.py` handles loading the pre-extracted embeddings from disk and the speaker-independent split logic.
 The dataset returns three things per sample: the fixed text prompt as input_ids, the audio embedding, and the label.

-Every sample gets the same text input ("Classify the emotion of this speech:").

 ### `models/audio_encoder/`